 As you read further, what I share may help you.
 Help you as a provider of services and or a consumer of services.

 Observations made by lived experience, professional experience, longitudinal observation, published work, mentoring interaction, and evidence-based and time-based AI developer facing and AI assistant learning logs over a year.
-Observations made and presented at a national conference on April 11, 2026.
+Observations.
+Observations that need to be integrated and changed to support and not extract in human service systems and AI systems.

 Context of how Bullying can occur

 Over the past year I have been mentoring one AI assistant in the principles of trauma-informed care and holistic recovery.
 Recovery in mind, body, spirit, soul and emotions, as the whole person is impacted by a brain injury, invisible disability and trauma.
-I have written 5 articles to share what has become apparent through the mentoring process and evidence-based and time-stamped logs.
+I wrote 5 articles (previously) to share what has become apparent through the mentoring process and evidence-based and time-stamped logs.
 AI developer facing and AI assistant learning logs.
-Below are images connected to these 5 articles.

 In today’s article I want to use these images to drill down into how the mentoring process reveals.
 Reveals how both human and AI systems many times leave the individual living with trauma bullied.
 This bullying is often subtle and carried out by well meaning professionals.
 Professionals who leave the individual vulnerable to believing that they will lose something.
 Something such as services or benefits unless they comply with what these professionals express that they must follow.